CARTAvis/carta-controller/docs/src/configuration.rst

     openssl genrsa -out carta_private.pem 4096
     openssl rsa -in carta_private.pem -outform PEM -pubout -out carta_public.pem

 PAM may be configured to use the host's local UNIX user authentication, or to communicate with a local or remote LDAP server.
-If PAM is used for authentication, the ``carta`` user must be given read-only access to ``/etc/shadow``.
-This is not required if you use the direct LDAP authentication method.
+If the UNIX module is used for authentication, the ``carta`` user must be given read-only access to ``/etc/shadow``.
+This is not required if you use PAM's LDAP module or the direct LDAP authentication method.

 .. _config-nginx: